mariusk/buildr-kawa/README.md

 Modify the last line if you're on another platform, although please note that the current kawa support has not been written to support, or have been tested, on any other platform than linux.

+To run the kawa tests, run the following command:

+    rspec spec/kawa/compiler_spec.rb